Remix

 5. Click Connect to connect your tFIL account to Remix.

 6. Back in Remix, under the Account field, you’ll see that it says something like 0x11F...
 (5 ether).
-This value is 5 tFIL, but Remix doesn’t natively support the Filecoin network, so it doesn’t understand what tFIL is.
+This value is 5 tFIL, but Remix doesn’t support the Filecoin network, so it doesn’t understand what tFIL is.
 This isn’t a problem; it’s just a little quirk of using Remix.

 7. Under the Contract dropdown, ensure the contract you created is selected.